xterm-x11/files.Xresources/README.md

 NEW THEMES ARE WELCOME!
 If you have a theme that's not already here, please fork this repository and open a pull request from your fork.

-Beware clash of lines and expect the output if that happens.

 Explain here how to set one of the themes:

 ### Using the reference